jacobleesinger/BeerIsGood/README.md

 BeerIsGood is a social media web application for craft beer enthusiasts inspired by Untappd and built using Ruby on Rails and React.js.
 You can visit it live at [beerisgood.xyz](http://www.beerisgood.xyz)

-BeerIsGood is a personal project developed by Jacob Singer
+BeerIsGood is a personal project designed and developed entirely by Jacob Singer

 ![BeerIsGood landing page](http://res.cloudinary.com/dbkzwcps1/image/upload/v1459886511/beerisgood landing page.png)